jessePfammatter/apneaDetector/README.md

 # Update 1 07/15/19, version 0.1

-First beta relase of this software on July 15th 2019. apneaDetector v0.1
+First beta release of this software on July 15th 2019. apneaDetector v0.1

 Currently Known Issues:

 1. 'Close' menus item not functional.
 2. Ability to load in a human scored sleep file is not currently available.
-3. Suporting plots on the right of the detection window are not functional.
+3. Supporting plots on the right of the detection window are not functional.
 4. 'Save' functionality is available which allows saving of the current state of the app, however the warning, 'Unable to save App Designer app object.
 Save not supported for matlab.apps.AppBase objects' shows up.
 Essentially the relevant data is saved and can be accessed directly via Matlab but cannot be 'Loaded' back into the application.
 This is due to a Matlab glitch and is being worked on through a support ticket at Matlab.
 5. Sporatic display problems when slecting different channels from the imported EDF file or using the zoom menu functionality.
 This is due to a Matlab glitch and is being worked on through a support ticket at Matlab.
 6. Errors saying, 'Error using newplot (line 64), Error while evaluating Figure CreateFcn.
-Previously accesible file ... is not inaccesible' appear during apnea detection.
-The app appears to run properly desipte these errors.
+Previously accessible file ... is not inaccessible' appear during apnea detection.
+The app appears to run properly despite these errors.